To situate the approach: A Digital Ethic.

 Read the fiction →Reclaiming Silence

-Identity needs intervals of emptiness in order to form.
-AI seeks to occupy every second.
+Identity needs intervals of emptiness to form itself, while AI seeks to occupy every second.

 Read the essay →Black Out